 Be diligent in compiling the evidence.
 A key reason firms make empty marketing claims is that they simply don't have the proof to back up what they think is true.
 You say your firm saves clients money or minimizes construction claims?
 Can you produce the numbers?
 Providing a handful of examples out of the many projects you've done won't cut it.
 If you want to make such boasts, get serious about compiling the data to support it.
 Most A/E firms don't.

 Make sure your claimed distinction isn't routine.
 I often see firms boasting of their 80% repeat business rate as evidence of exceptional client service.
-But that's the norm in our business, in my experience.
-And it's not necessarily a good measure of client satisfaction.
+But that's pretty close to the norm in our business.
+And it's not necessarily a good measure of client satisfaction anyway.
 Your high repeat business rate could indicate weakness in winning new clients.
 Avoiding such useless claims is easier if you benchmark your firm's performance against competitors.

 Beware of bloated adjectives.
 Much of the marketing hype we create involves the overuse of superlative adjectives like excellent, outstanding, exceptional, best-in-class, and industry-leading.
 I understand the temptation to use such words (I've used them many times myself), but the truth is they are at best useless, and perhaps counterproductive to your intent.
 Many marketing experts advise eliminating most adjectives from your marketing copy.
 I think it's wise to generally avoid what you might call "elective adjectives" (adjectives that aren't really needed to clarify your writing).